 Install over-pressure bypass

 There is one more thing that should be considered when installing the Evohome system.
 Even when none of the zones are requesting heat from the boiler and therefore all valves are closed by the HR92 units, the pump may still be activated from time to time.
 From experience I can say this leads to a very unpleasant loud humming noise, which sounds very unhealthy for the pump.
 There are 2 ways to deal with this.
-You can either leave one of the radiator valves always open, or an over-pressure bypass can be installed between the outgoing and incoming water line in the heating system.
+You can either leave a manual radiator valve always open (which does not make s nse in most cases), or an over-pressure bypass can be installed between the outgoing and incoming water line in the heating system.
 I chose the latter option.
 The bypass was installed by a plummer, who mentioned that it should be installed around 6 meters from the boiler if possible.
 In my case it could not be fitted at that distance, so it is now located at only roughly 2 meters from the boiler, but it still functions correctly.

 A Comap 872B differential presssure valve was used for the bypass.
 It can be adjusted to open at pressure differences anywhere between 0.1 and 0.5 bar, based in the system in which it is fitted.
 I used some trial and error to find the setting for my system at which it opened at the desired moment.
 If the valve opens too early it will cause the boiler to stop heating triggered by high temperature of returning water (which did not flow through a radiator but was directly fed back through the bypass).

 The system has been in use for roughly 1 year and 4 months at the time of writing.
 In this period I have not experienced any major issues.
 A couple of weeks ago the batteries of the HR92 in the living room needed to be replaced.
 All other units are still running on the original batteries supplied with the kit.